Growing up in Atlanta, with extended family who lived far north of the city, I was blessed with so many great Georgia Christmas memories.

 Named one of the Top 20 Events in the region by the Southeast Tourism Society, this annual attraction is arguably one of the best places to spend Christmas in the Blue Ridge Mountains.

-Open from Nov 18th through Jan 1 (closed Dec 24), their Christmas light display features over 30 holiday scenes and nearly a million LED lights, turning the rocky surroundings into a beautiful winter wonderland.
+Open from Nov 17th through Jan 6 (closed Dec 24), their Christmas light display features 7 enchanted realms and a million LED lights, turning the rocky surroundings into a beautiful winter wonderland.

 There’s no shortage of dazzling scenery when it comes to walking through the Grand Corridor in Yule Town or exploring the beauty of the Magic Forest.

-Visitors can also enjoy a variety of seasonally appropriate activities, from decorating gingerbread cookies (to-go kits available) and drinking hot cocoa, to eating Reindeer (Kettle) Corn and seeing Santa in his North Pole Workshop.
+Visitors can also enjoy a variety of seasonally appropriate activities, like decorating gingerbread cookies with Mrs. Claus, eating holiday-themed fudge, and watching Santa while he is in his North Pole Workshop.

-Souvenir photos of Santa are available at additional cost.
+Souvenir photos of Santa are available at an additional cost.

 READ MORE: The 15 Best Places to See Christmas Lights in Virginia